ahundt/code_to_pdfs/README.md

 # Troubleshooting

-Many people used private urls as if they were public, so it isn't possible to view the `*answers.md` files if it is cloned locally.
+Sometimes people use private urls as if they were public, so it isn't possible to view images in markdown files such as `*answers.md` files if it is cloned locally.
 Doing a globbed find and replace over the whole directory seemed to do the trick using the following string: